tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub/README.md

 ## Custom DNS servers

-This is an optional feature and only applicable if you are using your own DNS servers superseding default DNS services provided by Azure.
-Set the argument `dns_servers = ["4.4.4.4"]` to enable this option.
+This is an optional feature and only applicable if you are using your own DNS servers superseding default DNS services provided by Azure.Set the argument `dns_servers = ["4.4.4.4"]` to enable this option.
 For multiple DNS servers, set the argument `dns_servers = ["4.4.4.4", "8.8.8.8"]`

 ## Subnets